MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-troubleshoot.md

     }
     ```

+> [!TIP]
+>
-1. Select **Authorization** and then select **Bearer token**.
-1. Paste the access token you received from Microsoft Entra ID, and run the query.
-The resulting JSON should be similar to the following:
+> If you're using an access token obtained from Microsoft Entra ID, select **Authorization** and then select **Bearer token**, then paste the access token you received from Microsoft Entra ID,

+1. Select **Send**, and you should receive a JSON response similar to the following:

     ```json
     {